Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 7 - Automation Using tox

 - Write a `tox.ini` file such that by running the command `tox`, both `pytest` and `unittest` are executed.
+- Use the `requirements.txt` file to send all the dependencies information to tox.

 ## Step 8 - Submission